JakubStats/GOF_for_CR_models/README.md

 Jakub Stoklosa, Bernice Laitly, and Pierre Lafaye de Micheaux.

-Submitted to Methods in Ecology and Evolution.
+Accepted in Methods in Ecology and Evolution.

 All real examples and simulation studies are presented in the accompanying supplementary materials (Web Appendices C and D).